 Years of Study.
 A minimum of three years of graduate study beyond the bachelor's degree is required for the doctorate.
 Work completed for the master's degree may be considered as a part of this period if it forms a logical sequence in the entire program.
 Ordinarily, credit will not be given for work completed more than seven years prior to admission to the doctoral program at TTUHSC.
-Exceptions to this policy will require written justification through the student's department and approval by the GSBS Associate Dean.
+Exceptions to this policy will require written justification through the student's department and approval by the GSBS Office.

-Work completed in the doctoral program of another recognized graduate school will be considered on the recommendation of the department concerned, but no assurance can be given that such work will reduce the course or residence requirements.
+Work completed in the doctoral program of another recognized graduate school will be considered on the recommendation of the program concerned, but no assurance can be given that such work will reduce the course or residence requirements.
 In no case can transferred credit reduce the minimum residence (see Residence Requirements).

-Doctoral study cannot be calculated solely in terms of credit hours, but the program for the doctorate normally requires the completion of 60 or more semester hours of work beyond the bachelor's degree, exclusive of credit for the dissertation.
+Doctoral study cannot be calculated solely in terms of credit hours, but the program for the doctorate normally requires the completion of 72 or more semester hours of work beyond the bachelor's degree.
+Typically the 72 credit hours is broken down into 48 didactic hours; 12 hours of research and 12 hours of dissertation.
+No more than 12 hours credit will be given for research and dissertation hours.
+Prior approval by the dean is required for any exceptions.

 Major and Minor.
-The doctorate requires at least 60 semester hours of graduate work, exclusive of the dissertation.
+The doctorate requires at least 72 semester hours of graduate work.
 The GSBS does not require a formal minor, however, the student may pursue a minor or one may be required by the student's advisory committee or by the program faculty in which the major is taken.
 If a minor is taken, it must include at least 15 graduate hours in a program outside the student's major.
 The minor will be declared in the student's Program for the Doctoral Degree.
 If a minor is taken, the major requires a minimum of 45 semester hours.